dnsquery/dns-query/README.md

 }
 ```

+### String endpoints

-Instead of passing an object you can also pass an endpoint matching a url, with an
+Instead of passing an object you can also pass a string.
+If the string matches the name
-amendmend as to whether its a POST or GET endpoint.

-Examples:
+of one of the [endpoints](./endpoints.md), that endpoint will be used, else it needs
+to be a url, with a possible `[post]` or `[get]` suffix to indicate the method.

+_Examples:_

 `foo.com` → `{ host: 'foo.com' }`